 Note: this article assumes the account exists, your email works, and you simply can’t sign in.
-If the account is explicitly suspended (banner says so), use the OpenAI Help appeal flow instead — this article won’t apply.
+If the account is explicitly suspended (a banner says so) or deactivated, use the OpenAI Help appeal flow instead — none of the fixes here will apply.

 Symptoms